 Furthermore, PIA is the best VPN for Paypal to help you make secure transactions over public, unencrypted Wi-Fi hotspots.

 - Pay with a credit card, PayPal, or crypto

 Private Internet AccessEasily enable VPN split tunneling on Windows 10 with the help of PIA.

-If you’re worried about security, you shouldn’t, because split tunneling doesn’t take anything away from the VPN’s safety features, as long as you use a safe protocol with strong encryption, such as OpenVPN with 256-bit AES.
+If you’re worried about security, you shouldn’t.
+Split tunneling doesn’t take anything away from the VPN’s safety features, as long as you use a secure protocol with strong encryption, such as OpenVPN with 256-bit AES.

 At the same time, split tunneling doesn’t hamper the connection speed or add any latency.
 There are only perks to enabling split tunneling on Windows 10 PCs, so feel free to try it yourself.

 To sum up, you can set up split tunneling by editing the Windows 10 VPN connection properties or by using PowerShell.

 However, we believe the easiest way is by turning to a VPN service with split tunneling support, such as Private Internet Access (buy here).